ecosensors/EcoBoard/README.md

 * A programable buton
 * A switch ON/OFF Button

+## Examples
+We provide several [examples](https://github.com/ecosensors/Ecoboard/tree/master/examples) to quickly start with the EcoBoard.
+All examples are done for the EcoBoard, but you can easly use it for other Arduino board, with may be, a few modification as the pin definition.
+Note, the examples are basic and you will probabely improve it for your application.
+Feel you free to propose correction or improvement, scpecialy if you noticed some errors, or a better way to use the examples.
-[Here](https://github.com/ecosensors/Ecoboard/tree/master/examples) are example to start with the board (other examples will be added soon)
+(More examples will be added soon)

 The board will be available beginning of August 2020, with exemples of Arduino code to easly first use it.